Part of Nova Aurora, clarity tools for people the legal system was never designed for. $14.99 launch · $24.99 regular · one draft · this site only

 What does “FAIL” vs. “WARN” mean on my report?

-FAIL means a required element is missing or non-compliant against a specific rule — fix before filing or the clerk will likely return it (e.g. missing Certificate of Service when one is required).
-WARN means an item is borderline or recommended but not strictly required — fix if you can, but the filing will probably still be accepted (e.g. missing phone in signature block — some clerks accept, some don't).
+FAIL means a required element is missing or non-compliant against a specific rule; fix before filing or the clerk will likely return it (e.g. missing Certificate of Service when one is required).
+WARN means an item is borderline or recommended but not strictly required; fix if you can, but the filing will probably still be accepted (e.g. missing phone in signature block, where some clerks accept and some don't).
 PASS means the item is clerk-ready as drafted.